 For Ages 7-14

-‣Energize their rhythmic and metric vitality
+‣Energize student's rhythmic and metric vitality

 THE COMPLETE RHYTHMIC-SOLFÈGE PROGRESSION PROVIDES STUDENTS A SOLID AND COMPREHENSIVE MUSIC EDUCATION.